myuakash96/OPS435-NAA/README.md

-# hello-world
+# myuakash96

 Hello everyone!

-This is Md Akash.
+This is Md Yasin Uddin Akash.
 I would love to learn more about OPS435.
+I am in OPS435NAA.